Bowie Books with Discographical Information

 Hoggard, Stuart, & Chris Charlesworth (1982), The Illustrated Discography, second edition, Omnibus Press, London, ISBN 0-86001-772-9

 Well...
 Hoggard... a biography/discography that's nice to read.
 Clearly outdated, but it contains some nice details.
 The major problem is that some of them are wrong!
-Hoggard's book is certainly one of the major sources of the rumour about the second King Bees single (a mistake that is still repeated in Chris Welch's We Could Be Heroes from 1999).
+Hoggard's book is certainly one of the major sources of the rumour about the second King Bees single (a rumour that was probably started by Fletcher and was still repeated in Chris Welch's We Could Be Heroes from 1999).
 So Hoggard's information should be treated with care.

 Jarman, Marshall (1994), David Bowie - World 7" Records Discography 1964 - 1981, B&B Press (Parkgate) Limited, Rotherham, ISBN 0 9522275 0 9